Skip to content

 Disc bulging or herniation can occur suddenly due to a single incident or accident; however, it is more commonly the result of gradual degenerative changes that accumulate over time.
 In many cases, patients may experience acute pain and symptoms after performing a seemingly simple task, such as bending or lifting, though the underlying damage often started years earlier.

 Various factors can contribute to disc injuries, including trauma, repetitive heavy lifting, and repetitive movements.
 Additionally, abnormal spinal function can play a significant role in disc degeneration and herniation.
 These conditions often develop slowly as the discs in the spine undergo wear and tear, leading to a weakening of the disc’s structure.
-Understanding these underlying causes is essential for effective treatment and long-term relief.
+Understanding these underlying causes is essential for effective treatment and long-term relief of disc injuries.

 Can Chiropractic Help Disc Pain

-Chiropractic care can be a valuable component in managing and alleviating disc pain.
+Chiropractic care can be a valuable component in managing and alleviating pain from disc injuries.
 By focusing on spinal alignment, pain relief, and overall spinal health, chiropractic care can help you achieve relief from disc-related discomfort and improve your quality of life.
-Chiropractors are specifically trained to utilize various techniques to address issues related to spinal discs, including bulging or herniated discs.
+Chiropractors are specifically trained to utilise various techniques to address issues related to spinal discs, including bulging or herniated discs.
 Depending on the type and severity of your disc injury, the treatment approach may vary.

 Back To Top